ethereumjs/ethereumjs-monorepo/packages/common/README.md

 The KZG library used for EIP-4844 Blob Transactions is initialized by `common` under the `common.customCrypto` property and is then used throughout the `Ethereumjs` stack wherever KZG cryptography is required.
-Below is an example of how to initalize (assuming you are using the `c-kzg` package as your KZG cryptography library).
+Below is an example of how to initialize (assuming you are using the `c-kzg` package as your KZG cryptography library).

 ```ts
 // ./examples/initKzg.ts